-Eagle-eyed followers of Microsoft announcements may have noticed an announcement (MC173542) on February 14 that a “new look” was on the way for the Office365 NavBar in OneDrive for Business and SharePoint Online.
-This was a move that intends to better align the looks of the navbar across the Office365 suite.
+Eagle-eyed followers of Microsoft announcements may have noticed an announcement (MC173542) on February 14 that a “new look” was on the way for the Office 365 NavBar in OneDrive for Business and SharePoint Online.
+This was a move that intends to better align the looks of the navbar across the Office 365 suite.
 However, this process is not quite complete as there are still some areas with a slightly different menu flying out from the gear (such as in the Admin Center).

-- You have no custom branding set.
+Scenario A: You currently have no custom branding set on your SharePoint intranet.

-In this case, you will leave the option above unselected under Navigation Bar Customization (under Organization Profile in Admin Center).
-One important note here is that allowing users to change their themes is larger than simply the colour scheme.
-Changing the theme to one of the Microsoft provided themes will also remove your company’s logo from the NavBar, if one was configured.
+In this case, you will navigate to ‘Navigation Bar Customization’ [Admin Center > Organization Profile > Navigation Bar Customization] and leave the option in the image above unselected.
+It’s important to note that allowing users to change their SharePoint intranet themes is larger than a simple colour scheme edit.
+Changing the theme to one of the Microsoft provided themes will also remove your company’s logo from the NavBar if one was configured on your SharePoint Intranet.

-In this case, you will leave the option above selected under Navigation Bar Customization (under Organization Profile in Admin Center).
+To prevent users from overriding the custom theme of your SharePoint intranet, you will leave the option above selected under ‘Navigation Bar Customization’ [Admin Center > Organization Profile > Navigation Bar Customization].
 Notice, however, that Microsoft’s High Contrast theme will still be available to users.